-+barefootjeff Posted November 1 Share Posted November 1 (edited) 1 hour ago, TOGGuideToStuff said: So, my question is mostly, how important is the description and title?
++barefootjeff Posted November 1, 2024 Posted November 1, 2024 (edited) 1 hour ago, TOGGuideToStuff said: So, my question is mostly, how important is the description and title?
 Does a description or title entice you to find a cache, or do you just go for something that is close by.
 The first thing I see when a new cache notification email arrives is its title, so yes it helps me decide whether it looks appealing enough to click on it and open the cache page.
 For my own hides, I go for a title that sets the theme of the cache, for example my recent series of island-themed caches located at The Entrance that I called Entrancing Isles.
 Obviously for non-traditional caches the description is important for saying what task you need to perform.
 For traditionals, I like to see something reasonably concise that says what the attraction at GZ is and, for something that isn't a P&G, how best to get there.
 For higher terrain caches, I'd hope to see something about the terrain I'll have to negotiate so I can come prepared.
 For example, if the cache is in a tree I like to know beforehand how high up it is so I can decide whether I should be carting my telescopic ladder out there or if it's likely to be beyond my tree-climbing abilities.
 It annoys me that the description is downplayed so much in the official app, with it relegated almost to the bottom of the screen as if it's an afterthought.
 For higher terrain caches in particular, the description is the only place the CO can place important information that searchers really ought to be aware of before they attempt it.
-Edited November 1 by barefootjeff Quote Link to comment
+Edited November 1, 2024 by barefootjeff 1 Quote

 Recommended Posts